 - All vegetables

-- Flour-free whole grains (such as oatmeal, quinoa, brown rice, black rice, amaranth, barley, etc) and flour-free sprouted whole grain breads (such as Food for Life brand)
+- Flour-free whole grains (such as oatmeal, quinoa, brown rice, black rice, amaranth, barley, etc), flour-free sprouted whole grain breads (such as Food for Life brand in the frozen section) and sprouted whole grain cereals (again, we like Food for Life brand).

 1. Hu FB, Willett WC.
 “Optimal diets for prevention of coronary heart disease.”
 JAMA.
 2002 Nov 27;288(20): 2569-78.